The B. S. Civil Engineering Program at the University of Florida is accredited by the Engineering Accreditation Commission of ABET:

 - an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

-Undergraduate Enrollment and Degrees by Academic Year
+Enrollment and Degree by Academic Year